 STAG-1 Drone Project

-July 30, 1944: Demonstration for USN Admiral Gunther: four TDR drones are tested against the shipwreck of Yamazuki Maru beached near Cape Esperance on Guadalcanal.
+On July 30, 1944 demonstration for USN Admiral Gunther: four TDR-1 Assault Drones are tested against the shipwreck of Yamazuki Maru beached near Cape Esperance on Guadalcanal.
 The point of aim was the deck with the attack commencing at 1:58pm and the drone impacting at 2:00pm.

-October 1, 1944: Eight drones to southern Bougainville area (two against Poporang)
+On October 1, 1944: Eight drones to southern Bougainville area with two drones against Poporang.

 By January 1945, Banika Field was closed, and available for emergency landings only.

-Disused since the war, the runway and taxiways are still clearly visible from the air.
+Disused since the war, the runway and taxiways are still visible from the air.